arcruz0/inexact/README.md

-automatically recommends the best matches between the two ID variables (using the amazing [`stringdist`](https://cran.r-project.org/web/packages/stringdist/index.html) package), giving you the chance to override the algorithm when needed.
+automatically recommends the best matches between the two ID variables (using the amazing [`stringdist`](https://cran.r-project.org/web/packages/stringdist/index.html) package), while also giving you the chance to override the algorithm when needed.
+The result is code to safely and reproducibly perform your inexact join\!

 ## Installation